JeroenSwart/warmstart/README.md

 Warmstart
 ==============================

 This python package performs warmstart experiments in the AutoML research domain.
-It performs experiments comparing search strategies such as warmstarted Bayesian optimization, following the formalization of \figref{label:formalization}.
-We provide a quick-start user example of the experiment of this specific research.
+The objective of this package is provide the implementation to discover metafeatures for the warmstarting method, and benchmark them reliably to collect evidence for their usefulness.

 Quickstart
 ------------
+We provide a quick-start user example.
 ### Environment setup
-Start by cloning the Github repository (https://github.com/JeroenSwart/autoxgb) and installing Jupyter Lab, an extensible environment for interactive and reproducible computing.
-The README file gives a walk-through for setting up the virtual environment and creating an ipython kernel, from which to launch a Jupyter Lab notebook.
+Start by cloning the Github repository (https://github.com/JeroenSwart/warmstart) and installing Jupyter Lab, an extensible environment for interactive and reproducible computing.
+At the bottom of this page you can find a walk-through for setting up the virtual environment and creating an ipython kernel, from which to launch a Jupyter Lab notebook.
 Firstly the classes are imported from the library.

 ```
 # Import external libraries